-Effective leaders learn to see problems through the eyes of others.
+Influential leaders learn to see problems through the eyes of others.
 They make deliberate efforts to seek understanding.
-Responsive leaders remain open to problems and to people’s concerns.
+Responsive leaders remain open to issues and people’s concerns.
 They organize their actions based on other considerations.
-Most importantly, they remain focused on the purpose and intent of the goal.
+Most importantly, they stay focused on the purpose and intent of the goal.

 Dare to change the rules . . .